inrupt/solid-client-js/website/docs/tutorials/managing-access.md

 :::note

-lit-pod currently does not support setting public access.
+solid-client currently does not support setting public access.

 :::